cdycdr/edi/Edi/ReadMe.txt

           syntax highlighting for the current file.

-§ 3.2.1.20 The attempts to detect a file encoding and shows the encoding currently used
+§ 3.2.1.20 The editor attempts to detect a file encoding and shows the encoding currently used
            (see bottom right corner of main window).

            TODO: